The Changing Skill Set of the C-Suite

 Since Nadella became CEO, Microsoft has experienced massive growth.
 It is once again a leading player in tech and among the most valuable companies worldwide.

-Other companies are recognizing the need to rethink what a CEO looks like.
+Other companies are recognising the need to rethink what a CEO looks like.
 For example, Starbucks is searching for a “different type of leader” who will bring new expertise, skills, and experience to the CEO role to help the company rethink its future.

 What does it mean to have soft skills?